sam-k0/Informatiker_CPP_2DX/README.md

 A simple card game without card images made in C++ and GameMaker:Studio IDE

+This is more a proof of concept than a real game.
+I just wanted to try coding a game in C++, and because C++ GUIs are really tedious, I used GM:S for that.
+The whole thing could be enhanced by the actual use of card images but I am simply too lazy to put them in.

 # How it works

 - Game logic is coded in C++, exported as a DLL